 Our monitoring program continues to assure that the water delivered to your home is safe and wholesome.
 However, the assessment found that the water source is at "MEDIUM" risk of contamination.
 Protection efforts are necessary to assure continued water quality.
-The complete source Water Assessment Report is now available.
+The complete Source Water Assessment Report is now available at http://web.uri.edu/nemo/source-water-protection/.